bhits/phr-api/README.md

 # Patient Health Record  API

-The Patient Health Record (PHR) API is responsible for storing patient identities in the Consent2Share (C2S) domain, and for serving patient health records from Health Information Exchange (HIE) via Information Exchange Hub (IExHub).
+The Patient Health Record (PHR) API is responsible for storing patient identities in the Consent2Share (C2S) domain, and for serving patient health records from the health information exchange (HIE) via the Information Exchange Hub (IExHub).
 Currently, only patient demographics and C2S Medical Record Numbers (MRN) are persisted in PHR domain.

 ## Build